volca02/retraction-seeker/README.md

 The generated values for each of the axis are listed in the g-code and should be used as a key when observing the platter (ret_d_steps, ret_spd_steps, temp_steps).

-All parameters of the generated g-code can be influneced (for now by modifying the settings dict in the source code, but config parser is planned if this project gets used more often).
+All parameters of the generated g-code can be influneced by editing a settings.json file placed next to the script (see settings.json.example as an example).

 Default parameters are set to similar values that prusa i3 mk3 would expect.